trilogy-group/nextcloud-server/docker/README.md

 - Clone the repository on your machine https://github.com/trilogy-group/nextcloud-server
 - Open a terminal session to nextcloud-server/docker folder
+- Run `git submodule update --init`
 - Run `docker-compose build`
 - Run `docker-compose up -d`
 - Run `docker exec -it nextcloud bash`
+- Run `chown -R www-data .`
+- The application should be running by now.
+Navigate to `localhost` from your host to access the web application.
 - When you finish working with the container, type `exit`
 - Run `docker-compose down` to stop the service.

 ## Configuring NextCloud
 When you run the application first time, it will require some inputs from you.
 Make sure to provide correct database parameters (which can be found under `nextcloud-server/docker/docker-compose.yml` file.

+## Troubleshooting
+Sometimes you might receive 500 error codes.
+This happens after restarting the container often.
+Simply delete the content of `config` folder and restart the containers to fix this issue.

 ## Build the image